electronick1/stairs_doc/source/index.html.md

 ```

 Stairs is based completely on stepist.
-You can just define a new stepist app with a new "broken" engine,
+You can just define a new stepist app
-and your stairs project is ready to go.
+with a new "broken" engine and your stairs project is ready to go.

 [Stepist](https://github.com/electronick1/stepist)